VPN-Subcription-Links/ClashX-V2Ray-TopFreeProxy/README.md

 ## Disclaimer
 * This project is meant for personal and educational uses only.
 * Please follow relevant laws and regulations when using this project.
-* Project owner is not responsible or liable in any manner for any content posted.
+* Project owner is not responsible or liable in any manner for the use of the content.

 <!--
 [![Star History Chart](https://api.star-history.com/svg?repos=WilliamStar007/ClashX-TopFreeProxy&type=Date)](https://star-history.com/#WilliamStar007/ClashX-TopFreeProxy&Date)